Imagine spending hours creating strong, well-researched content—only for it to rank on Google and still get ignored.

 Pro Tip: If your brand has little domain authority, avoid keywords with an SEO difficulty score of 50+.
 Ranking with them is difficult.

-2. Analyze SERP and match search intent.
+2. Analyze SERPs and match search intent.

 Now that you have your focus keyword, the next step is to analyze the SERP to understand what’s already ranking and what users expect when they search for this term.